 After all, it is possible to hold firm to convictions and be understanding of how others see the world.

 3. Be willing to dialogue with opposing viewpoints.
 The conversation with Hemant was fun.
 It was really fun.
 The hour and a half flew by.
 But it was probably easier for me than him because it took place in a church full of Christians.
 Kudos to Hemant for accepting the invitation.

 And kudos to Westside Church for hosting the event.
 In his book I Sold My Soul on eBay, Hemant encourages churches to hold dialogues on opposing viewpoints with equal representation.
 Why is this important?
 He writes, “Because it shows outsiders that Christians are confident in their beliefs, so much so that they’re willing to present their teachings in a setting where the other side of the argument is also presented.”
 Yes, Yes, YES!

 I wish more churches would host dialogues of this sort on issues as controversial as race, politics, and sexuality.
 I recently had a public dialogue with Matthew Vines on the Bible and homosexuality.
-And I had a dialogue with Bart Campolo about Humanism and Christianity.
-Both was fantastic.
+It was fantastic.
 The church saw vigorous disagreement, but charitable engagement.
 Shouldn’t the church be the place where we model gracious dialogue?
 As Hemant asks—What are we afraid of?